Suffolk 2016Read more about Suffolk

 Suffolk and Norfolk constabularies work closely together to provide an effective joint response to serious and organised crime.
 The force works with other organisations to identify and disrupt organised crime groups and is developing how it uses information held by partner organisations to deepen its understanding of this issue.

-Suffolk Constabulary is well prepared to meet the threats outlined within the Strategic Policing Requirement and regularly tests its plans to ensure they are effective.
+Suffolk Constabulary is well prepared to meet the threats outlined within the Strategic Policing Requirement (PDF document) and regularly tests its plans to ensure they are effective.
 The force is in a state of readiness to respond to an attack requiring an armed response, and reviewed this following the attacks in Paris in November 2015.

 How efficient is the force at keeping people safe and reducing crime?